iamqiss/Nia/moderation/docs/PRODUCTION_READINESS.md

 ---

-**🚀 The Sonet Moderation Service is PRODUCTION READY and fully wired end-to-end!**
+**🚀 The time Moderation Service is PRODUCTION READY and fully wired end-to-end!**